Incorporating NODE with Pre-trained Neural Differential Operator for Learning Dynamics: Algorithm: NDO-NODE

 \subsection{Neural Differential Operator}

 In this section, we introduce the details to train the neural differential operator.

-A neural differential operator $\text{NDO}(\cdot):\mathbb{R}^N\times [0,T]^N \rightarrow \mathbb{R}^N, (\mathcal{X},\mathcal{T}) \mapsto \mathcal{D}$, is a sequence to sequence model that project the trajectory vector $\mathcal{X}$ at times $\mathcal{T}$ to the corresponding estimated derivatives $\mathcal{D}$.
+A neural differential operator $\text{NDO}(\cdot):\mathbb{R}^N\times [0,T] \rightarrow \mathbb{R}^N, (\mathcal{X},\mathcal{T}) \mapsto \mathcal{D}$, is a sequence to sequence model that projects the trajectory vector $\mathcal{X}$ at times $\mathcal{T}$ to corresponding estimated derivative $\mathcal{D}$.
 Generally speaking, the neural differential operator does not depend on any specific network architecture.
-Networks such as fully connected neural networks or CNN can be used for trajectories with fixed time grid, while sequence model as LSTM, RNN, and transformers \cite{NIPS2017_3f5ee243} can better cope with irregular times.
+Networks such as fully connected neural networks and CNN can be used for trajectories with fixed time grid, while sequence model like LSTM, RNN, and transformers \cite{NIPS2017_3f5ee243} can cope with irregular times better.